Operational Tips

 If the local account is common (one) for all end users

-When local accounts are common, it becomes difficult for end users to assign their own authenticators with the “Password Logon Allowed” setting enabled.
+When local accounts are common, it becomes difficult for end users to assign their own authenticators using the “Allow logon with password” or “Logon with password only the first time and enforce authenticator registration” setting in “Logon to authenticator-less account”.

 In other words, all authenticator assignments must be completed when the first user logs on with a password.